RetroPie/RetroPie-Docs/docs/Setting-up-the-XBox360-controller.md

 ```
 To specifiy the amount of controller, edit the variable CONTROLLER_NUM.

-It is generally advisable to use the daemon mode, 'cause it uses less CPU and RAM.
+It is generally advisable to use the daemon mode, 'cause it uses less CPU and RAM instead of several xboxdrv processes for each controller.

 ---